Find accessible object; evaluate properties

 Use callback function.

-x, y - the object must be at this point in the window (window) or screen (flag 0x200).
+x, y - the object must be at this point in the window.
 Default: 0 0 (any).
-For syntax1, it must be top-left corner coordinates.
-For syntax2, acc gets object that contains the point.

 waitS - time (seconds) to wait for the object in the window.